RyanLIL-XwX/Try.com/README.md

 # Try.com
-This is the website that I did in the summer 2022 for a group project, that used to introduce some of the clubs in high school.
+In the summer vacation of 2022, working on a project with my high school friends' association in the US.
+Using HTML, CSS, and javascript in the group to make a whole promotional website to introduce local high school clubs in the United States.